francoisschwarzentruber/abcd/README.md

 # Motivation - Why?

 ## Why not graphical user interfaces?
-In wysiwyg software, like Musescore, Finale, etc. you never know where to click.
+In wysiwyg software, like Musescore, Finale, etc. you need to have a high knowledge about the graphical user interface.
+We found easier to only have to focus on having knowledge about a language.
+Also it does not mean that a simple graphical user interface exists for the most common features (adding a note, etc.).

 ## Why textual languages?
-The only thing to learn with a textual language is the language.
+The only thing to learn with a textual language is the language itself.
 Everyone knows how to use a text editor.
 Existing textual langages (like ABC and lilypond) are very expressive.

 ## Why a new textual language?
-Existing languages are difficult to learn.
+Existing languages are somehow difficult to learn.
 The project aims at providing an easier to use textual language.
 Here are the main points:
 - Both languages (ABC, Lilypond) have cryptic notations like `[K:bass]` or `\voice...`.
 In particular, adding a voice, a staff or lyrics is a bit tricky in both languages, while it is obvious in ABCD.
 - Both in ABC and Lilypond, all the information concerning a single measure is spread out in the source.
+This project is to be compared with Markdown.
+Markdown is easier to learn than LaTEX or typst.

 # How does it work behind the scene?
 Technically, this repository provides a program, that preprocesses an input in ABCD to produce an ABC string, and then produces the output with the library abc.js.
-Meanwhile it calls a solver for solving rhythm inference.
+Meanwhile it calls a linear programming solver for solving rhythm inference.